Manquia/Distillery/Control.md

 Scope is a section or block of code denoted by some language semantics with a definite start and end.

 Common scope semantics:

-* Curly bracket: Newlines, Spaces, Tabs do not affect the scope
+Curly brackets: White space characters such as newlines, spaces, or tabs do not affect the scope
 * '{' is the start or opening of a new scope
 * '}' is the end or closing of the last open scope.
 ```